 The Lymphoma Research Foundation (LRF) is the nation's largest non-profit organization devoted exclusively to funding innovative lymphoma research and providing people with lymphoma and healthcare professionals with up-to-date information about this type of cancer.
 LRF's mission is to eradicate lymphoma and serve those touched by this disease.

 MedlinePlus is the National Institutes of Health's Web site for patients and their families and friends.
 Produced by the National Library of Medicine, the world’s largest medical library, it brings you information about diseases, conditions, and wellness issues in language you can understand.
 MedlinePlus offers reliable, up-to-date health information, anytime, anywhere, for free.

 The National Cancer Institute (NCI) is the federal government's principal agency for cancer research and training.
+The NCI has information on Lymphedema (LE) and Lymphoma.
 The NCI coordinates the National Cancer Program, which conducts and supports research, training, health information dissemination, and other programs with respect to the cause, diagnosis, prevention, and treatment of cancer, rehabilitation from cancer, and the continuing care of cancer patients and the families of cancer patients.

 The National Lymphedema Network (NLN) is an internationally recognized non-profit organization founded in 1988 to provide education and guidance to lymphedema patients, healthcare professionals, and the general public by disseminating information about risk reduction and the management of primary and secondary lymphedema.